 Water isn’t draining away

-When a drain is blocked within a home, the water will take a long time to drain in various appliances such as the shower, bath, toilet and sinks.
 In some cases, the water may not drain away at all.
-Additionally, you may experience issues such as the water in one appliance rising when another appliance is used, for example, water rising in the shower when the toilet is flushed.
+Additionally, you may experience issues such as the water in one appliance rising when another appliance is used.
+For example, water rises in the shower when the toilet is flushed.

 Different ways to unblock a drain